Stockton Kings

-The Stockton Kings are an American professional basketball team of the NBA G League based in Stockton, California, and are affiliated with the Sacramento Kings.
-The Kings play their home games at the Adventist Health Arena and compete in the G League's Western Conference Pacific Division.
+The Stockton Kings are an American professional basketball team in the NBA G League based in Stockton, California.
+They are affiliated with the Sacramento Kings, and play their home games at the Adventist Health Arena.

 The team began play during the 2008–09 season in Reno, Nevada, as the Reno Bighorns.
 They moved to Stockton and changed their name in 2018.

 History

 Reno Bighorns

 Logo for the Reno Bighorns during their last season.

 The Reno Bighorns began play in the 2008–09 season with their home games at the Reno Events Center.
 Their namesake was the desert bighorn sheep, which is the state animal of Nevada.
 The Bighorns were primarily affiliated with the Sacramento Kings, which has been with the team since its inception in 2008.
 Reno also had affiliations with the New York Knicks (2008–2009), Orlando Magic (2009–2010), Golden State Warriors (2010–2011), Atlanta Hawks (2011–2012), Memphis Grizzlies (2011–2013), and the Utah Jazz (2012–2013).

 During the 2014–15 season the Bighorns led the NBA D-League in scoring and also in call-ups to the NBA with seven.
 The performance of the team and players like Brady Heslip, Tajuan Porter, and Sim Bhullar garnered media attention in not only the Reno area but also on a national scale with national outlets like The Dan Patrick Show and CBS' The Late Late Show putting a spotlight on the team.
 Head coach David Arseneault Jr. and his offense, called "The System" were profiled by The Guardian in late February 2015 in an article that put a spotlight on the coach's innovative game plan that he helped to develop with his father at Grinnell College.

 On October 20, 2016, the Bighorns were purchased by their parent club, the Sacramento Kings, after being affiliated with the team since its inaugural season.
 With the purchase, the Bighorns became the fifteenth D-League team to become directly owned by a parent club.
 The team slightly changed its logo the following season, changing the color scheme to match that of their parent team and adding a crown over the I to match it as well.
 The team moved after the 2017–18 season.